 Benefits and common use cases

-Machine learning gained attention in recent years because problems stated in the past, are now solved due to the actual hardware capacity to solve them in useful time.
+Machine learning gained attention in recent years, because problems stated in the past, are now solved due to the actual hardware capacity to solve them in useful time.

 It is a fairly accepted statement that machine learning is capable of performing some tasks better than humans, and that is the single reason why there is an increased interest in building solutions from this subfield of computer science.